-- 6. When the government or a juristic person is a shareholder, it may be represented by more than one representative at a shareholders meeting.
+- 6. When the government or a juristic person is a shareholder, it may be represented by more than one representative at a shareholders' meeting.
 When a juristic person is appointed to attend as proxy, it may designate only one person to represent it in the meeting. - 7.
-In the event of a virtualshareholders meeting, shareholders wishing to attend the meeting online shall register with the Company two days before the meeting date. - 8.
-In the event of a virtual shareholders meeting, the Company shall upload the meeting agenda book, annual report and other meeting materials to the virtual meeting platform at least 30 minutes before the meeting starts, and keep this information disclosed until the end of the meeting. - Article 6-1 Convening Virtual Shareholders Meetings and Particulars to be Included in Shareholders Meeting Notice
+In the event of a virtual shareholders' meeting, shareholders wishing to attend the meeting online shall register with the Company two days before the meeting date. - 8.
+In the event of a virtual shareholders' meeting, the Company shall upload the meeting agenda book, annual report and other meeting materials to the virtual meeting platform at least 30 minutes before the meeting starts, and keep this information disclosed until the end of the meeting. - Article 6-1 Convening Virtual Shareholders' Meetings and Particulars to be Included in Shareholders' Meeting Notice

-The Company shall convene a virtual shareholders meeting of the shareholders' general meeting, and the shareholders meeting notice hall include the following matters:
+The Company shall convene a virtual shareholders' meeting of the shareholders' general meeting, and the shareholders' meeting notice hall include the following matters:

 - 1. How shareholders attend the virtual meeting and exercise their rights. - 2.
-Actions to be taken if the virtual meeting platform or participation in the virtual meeting is obstructed due to natural disasters, accidents or other force majeure events, at least covering the following particulars: - (1) To what time the meeting is postponed or from what time the meeting will resume if the above obstruction continues and cannot be removed, and the date to which the meeting is postponed or on which the meeting will resume. - (2) Shareholders not having registered to attend the affected virtual shareholders meeting shall not attend the postponed or resumed session. - (3) In case of a hybrid shareholders meeting, when the virtual meeting cannot be continued, if the total number of shares represented at the meeting, after deducting those represented by shareholders attending the virtual shareholders meeting online, meets the minimum legal requirement for a shareholder meeting, then the shareholders meeting shall continue.
-The shares represented by shareholders attending the virtual meeting online shall be counted towards the total number of shares represented by shareholders present at the meeting, and the shareholders attending the virtual meeting online shall be deemed abstaining from voting on all proposals on meeting agenda of that shareholders meeting. - (4) Actions to be taken if the outcome of all proposals have been announced and extraordinary motion has not been carried out. - 3.
-To convene a virtual-only shareholders meeting, appropriate alternative measures available to shareholders with difficulties in attending a virtual shareholders meeting online shall be specified. - Article 7 Chair and Non-voting Participants of a Shareholders Meeting - 1.
-If a shareholders meeting is convened by the Board of Directors, the meeting shall be chaired by the Chairman of the Board.
-When the Chairman of the Board is on leave or for any reason unable to exercise the powers of the Chairman, the vice Chairman shall act in place of the Chairman; if there is no vice Chairman or the vice Chairman also is on leave or for any reason unable to exercise the powers of the vice Chairman, the Chairman shall appoint one of the managing directors to act as chair, or, if there are no managing directors, one of the directors shall be appointed to act as chair.
-Where the Chairman does not make such a designation, the managing directors or the directors shall select from among themselves one person to serve as chair.
+Actions to be taken if the virtual meeting platform or participation in the virtual meeting is obstructed due to natural disasters, accidents or other force majeure events, at least covering the following particulars: - (1) If the previously mentioned obstacles persist and cannot be resolved, leading to the need to postpone or continue the meeting, the time for such postponement or continuation, as well as the date for the postponed or continued meeting, shall be determined. - (2) Shareholders who have not registered to participate by virtual in the original meeting are not permitted to participate in the adjourned or renewed meeting. - (3) When holding a shareholders' meeting with virtual conferencing assistance, if the virtual conference cannot continue, the meeting shall proceed if the total number of shares represented, excluding those participating via virtual conferencing, meets the legal quorum for the shareholders' meeting.
+The shares of those who participated via virtual conference shall be counted towards the total number of shares represented at the meeting.
+However, they will be considered as abstaining from all proposals discussed at that meeting. - (4) Actions to be taken if the outcome of all proposals have been announced and extraordinary motion has not been carried out. - 3.
+To convene a virtual-only shareholders' meeting, appropriate alternative measures available to shareholders with difficulties in attending a virtual shareholders' meeting online shall be specified. - Article 7 Chairperson and Attendees of the Shareholder Meeting - If a shareholders' meeting is convened by the Board of Directors, the meeting shall be chaired by the Chairman of the Board.
+When the Chairman of the Board is on leave or for any reason unable to exercise the powers of the Chairman, the vice Chairman shall act in place of the Chairman; if there is no vice Chairman or the vice Chairman also is on leave or for any reason unable to exercise the powers of the vice Chairman, the Chairman shall appoint one of the managing directors to act as chairperson, or, if there are no managing directors, one of the directors shall be appointed to act as chair.
+Where the Chairman does not make such a designation, the managing directors or the directors shall select from among themselves one person to serve as chairperson.